autolab-project/autolab/docs/index.rst

 Welcome to Autolab's documentation!
 ===================================

+**"With Autolab, forget your instruments, focus on your experiment!"**
-Autolab is a Python package dedicated to laboratory instruments remote control and to scientific experiments automation.

-This package provides a set of standardized drivers for about 40 instruments, that can be used through three different interfaces:
+Autolab is a Python package dedicated to control remotely any laboratory instruments and automate scientific experiments in the most user-friendly way.
+This package provides a set of standardized drivers for about 40 instruments (for now) which are ready to use, and is open to inputs from the cmmunity (new drivers or upgrades of existing ones).
+Autolab can be either used through a Python shell, an OS shell, or a graphical interface.

+In this package, the interaction with a scientific instrument can be done through two different objects : the **Drivers**, or the **Devices**.

-* A :ref:`lowlevel`, which provides a raw access to the package's drivers functions.
+* The :ref:`lowlevel` provides a raw access to the package's drivers functions.
 The instantiation of a **Driver** requires some configuration information (ex `yenista_TUNICS` here) that can be saved locally to simplify the user scripts (ex `my_powermeter` here).

 	.. code-block:: python